ademesojosiah/BALANCE-BACKEND-TEST/README.md

 To use the API, you can interact with it using HTTP requests.
 You can use tools like `curl`, Postman, or any other REST client.

 Ensure you are authenticated before making requests.
-You can authenticate using Spring Security's basic authentication.
+You can authenticate using  basic authentication.

 ## Endpoints